rand0mIdas/randomideas/ShimoVPN.md

 # Shimo 5.0.4 - Privilege Escalation

-In the Shimo VPN client in version 5.0.4 on macOS, the com.feingeist.shimo.helper tool LaunchDaemon implements an unprotected XPC service that can be abused to execute scripts as root.
+In the Shimo VPN client in version 5.0.4 on macOS, the com.feingeist.shimo.helper tool implements an unprotected XPC service that can be abused to execute scripts as root.

 When a client connects to the service the incomming connection is verified using `processIdentifier` instead of `audit_token`.
 Such a mechanism is prone to `PID reuse` attack.
 During this attack it is possible to impersonate a legitimate client and use all methods offered by `ShimoHelperToolProtocol` protocol.

-Vulnerable method:
+Vulnerable method of ShimoHelperTool Class.
+As shown below, the verification is based on PID, so it is possible to bypass client restrictions:
 ```c
 /* @class ShimoHelperTool */
 -(char)listener:(void *)arg2 shouldAcceptNewConnection:(void *)arg3 {